JustinLzc/Data-Analysis/README.md

 ## Overview

 The aim of this project was to gain a deeper understanding of the data science job market.
-Through this EDA, we offer insights into trends, distributions, and other valuable information about data science salaries.
+Through this EDA, offer insight into trends, distributions, and other valuable information about data science salaries.

 ## Key Features
 * Utilized **Python** to analyze 4000 data science job salaries and gain insights on any significant trends in the job market in the data science field.